 The Big Laramie River is another favorite.
 There are several points to access this river, including the Greenbelt Access, located in town.
 The alkaline lakes west of Laramie, known as the Prairie Lakes, have abundant fish.
 There are also the reservoirs at Curt Gowdy State Park and dozens of alpine lakes in Medicine Bow-Routt National Forest.
 For more detailed information on these lakes and others, as well as fishing guides and other information, please see our Gone Fishin’ page and the Top 5 Lakes to Fish on the Laramie Plains post.

-Last but not least, if your little anglers are looking for a challenge, the Wyoming Game and Fish Department offers a Youth Fish Challenge.
+Last but not least, if your little anglers are looking for a challenge, the Wyoming Game and Fish Department offers several Youth Fish Challenges.
 Young fishermen and fisherwomen can complete a variety of challenges for a collectible certificate.

 The Laramie area offers an abundance of nature activities for kids and families.
 With so many wonderful ways to introduce your children to the great outdoors and deepen their love of nature, what are you waiting for?